Germanate Fibers

 More general term: optical fibers

-DOI: 10.61835/o9r Cite the article: BibTex plain textHTML Link to this page LinkedIn
+DOI: 10.61835/o9r Cite the article: BibTex plain textHTML Link to this page!
+LinkedIn

 Germanate fibers are optical fibers based on germanate glasses, i.e., glasses containing germanium oxide (GeO2) as a major constituent.
-They should not be confused with germanosilicate fibers, where usually (but not always) only a smaller part of the fused silica is replaced with germania in order to somewhat raise the refractive index.
+They should not be confused with germanosilicate fibers, where usually (but not always) only a smaller part of the fused silica is replaced with germania to somewhat raise the refractive index.
 In contrast, germanate fibers usually do not contain a substantial amount of silica.

 Chemically, germania is similar to silica; note that germanium is just the next group-IV element after silicon in the periodic system of chemical elements, and both are oxides.
 Because germanium is heavier than silicon, the vibration frequencies of the Ge–O bonds are correspondingly lower, and this is the reason for the much extended transmission in the infrared spectral region.
 Good transmission can be achieved for wavelengths up to roughly 3 μm or even 4 μm.
 That makes germanate fibers suitable, for example, for transmitting 2.9-μm radiation from Er:YAG lasers.
 However, the vibration frequencies are still substantially larger than those for certain fluoride glasses, tellurite glasses and chalcogenide glasses.
 Also, the infrared transmission can be substantially degraded by hydroxyl content (particularly around 2.4 μm to 3.6 μm) – a common problem with oxide glasses –, which therefore needs to be minimized with suitable fabrication techniques if optimum infrared transmission is needed.
 For example, one can make fluorogermanate glasses with rather low OH− content for mid-infrared fibers.